Call local rate

 The thought of making a life-changing decision about your marriage whilst the kids are excited about Christmas and your calendar is full of plans with friends and family, can feel just too overwhelming.

-Instead, the Christmas period can be an opportunity to pause and take stock while thoughts are gathered and plans thought through.
-A way of delaying the decision, either individually or as a couple, until life is less hectic, and you can devote more time and energy to going about separation in the right way.
+Instead, the Christmas period can provide a chance to pause, reflect, and gather your thoughts while you carefully consider your next steps.
+It may serve as a way to delay the decision, whether individually or as a couple, until life settles down and you can devote more time and energy to navigating the separation in the right way.

 The truth about Christmas and divorce